Avenir Award Program for Genetics or Epigenetics of Substance Use Disorders (DP1) PAR-23-021

 • Can you tell me about the review process?

-Applications that are complete are reviewed in two phases by a multidisciplinary scientific review group of outside experts convened by The National Institute on Drug Abuse in accordance with NIH peer review procedures (https://grants.nih.gov/grants/peer/).
+Applications that are complete are reviewed in two phases by a multidisciplinary scientific review group of outside experts convened by The National Institute on Drug Abuse in accordance with NIH peer review procedures (https://grants.nih.gov/policy-and-compliance/policy-topics/peer-review).
 Applications will initially be evaluated for scientific and technical merit by outside reviewers.
 Subsequently, an editorial-style panel will consider the applications and the comments of the initial reviewers to select the most meritorious applications.
 Less meritorious applications will not be discussed.
-Candidates with more meritorious applications selected by the panel will be invited to the Washington, D.C. area in February of March for interviews.
+Candidates with more meritorious applications selected by the panel will be invited to the Washington, D.C. area in February or March for interviews.

 • If I am not interviewed, will I receive a score?